saikirun123/Information-Retrieval-System/README.md

 # Information-Retrieval-System

-Exploratory Analysis of Information Retrieval and Topic Modeling.
+Exploratory Analysis of Information Retrieval and Topic Modeling in English and Hindi languages